FudanMPL/SecMML/README.md

 ## Repository Structure

 * `core/`: Core libraries in MPL.
 The fundamental matrix lib, math operator lib and Player lib.
-Some math computations are compiled as libraries (libcore_lib.so), and the source code are hidden.
+Some math computations are compiled as libraries (libcore_lib.so).

 * `machine_learning/`: Machine learning algorithms: neural networks, linear regression and logistic regression.

-* `mnist/`: Training dataset.
+* `datesets/mnist/`: Training dataset.

 * `util/`: Data IO and network IO package.
 The network is implemented using socket, compatible on both Windows and Ubuntu.